grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 `pip install --extra-index-url https://pip.grassrootseconomics.net:8433 -r requirements.txt`

-If you are importing metadata, also do:
+If you are importing metadata, also do ye olde:

-`npm install cic-client-meta`
+`npm install`

 ## HOW TO USE